-Next stop was the Kustom Kommune, Australia’s first communal motorcycle workshop.
-Anyone with grease in their veins or an oil stain on the brain would literally lose their shit in there.
+Next stop on our urban adventure was the Kustom Kommune, Australia’s first communal motorcycle workshop.
+Anyone with grease in their veins or an oil stain on the brain would literally lose their shit in here.
 Tucked away in a discrete warehouse in Collingwood, it’s a playground for the rebellious.
 The vibe inside is extraordinary; tinkerers of all ages and sizes delicately rework their beloved motorcycles to a blaring rock n roll soundtrack, all unified by their shared passion for two wheeled piston engines.

 Ink & Clowns

 Back on the Street 500s, we swung by Centre Place for a pick-me-up coffee and then tore through the city to St Kilda on the southern fringe.
 Our destination?
 Man’s Ruin Tattoo.
-Yep, they were getting ink done.
+Yep, for these guys an urban adventure meant getting ink done.
 Jimmy opted for a flying wheel with a Harley-style slogan ‘Ride Free’ on his inner right arm, although this was literally the only real estate he had available on his arms!
 Jacinta boldly opted for a funky unicorn on the left side of her ribcage.
 Legends.